Jeanne Lévy: Early life, early career, and wartime

 Jeanne Louise Lévy was born on 5 November 1895 in Algiers, located in the then-French colony of Algeria; she was the daughter of Émile Lévy.
 Raised in the Catholic faith, she attended the Lycée Lamartine and obtained a baccalauréat scientifique in 1914, one of the first girls in France to do so.
 She studied at the University of Paris Faculty of Sciences under chemist Marc Tiffeneau; there, she obtained certificates in general chemistry (1915), general mathematics (1916), and general physics (1917).

 During World War I, she worked for the war chemistry laboratory from 1916 to 1918.
 After the war ended, she worked in the Association philotechnique as an organic chemistry teacher from 1921 to 1923.
-During then, she obtained her doctorate degree in physical sciences in 1921, and she later started working with biochemist Ernest Kahane.
+She obtained her doctorate degree in physical sciences in 1921, and she later started working with biochemist Ernest Kahane.
 In 1930, she published a monograph on bioassays, titled Essais et dosages biologiques des substances médicamenteuses.
 In 1931, she obtained a second doctorate, in medicine.

 In 1934, she became the first woman professor to work at the University of Paris Faculty of Medicine, where she initially taught pharmacology, as well as the first woman to obtain an agrégation de médecine in biochemistry, in organic chemistry, and in pharmacology.

 Lévy, who was of Jewish descent, went into hiding due to World War II, and she joined the French Resistance.
 After proving that she was not legally a Jew, she began teaching at the University of Toulouse Faculty of Medicine in June 1943.